Draft withdrawal agreement

 EU citizens: The withdrawal agreement will cover all EU citizens and their family members legally residing in the UK; their rights (to continue to live, work, and study in the UK) will be protected by the EU law throughout their lifetime.
 EU citizens arriving in the UK during the transition period will enjoy the same rights and guarantees as those who arrive before Brexit.
 EU citizens will be able to rely on the direct application of the Withdrawal agreement in the UK courts.
 UK courts will be able to ask for preliminary rulings from the Court of Justice of the EU (CJEU) on the interpretation of the citizens' part of the Withdrawal Agreement for a period of eight years following the end of the transition period.

-A financial settlement: The UK will honor its financial commitments under the current EU Multiannual Financial Framework by December 31 of 2020, i.e. till the end of the transitional period.
-If the transition period will be extended, the decision on the additional UK’s financial contribution to the EU budget will have to be taken by the Joint Committee.
+A financial settlement: The UK will honor its financial commitments under the current EU Multiannual Financial Framework by December 31 of 2020, the end of the transitional period.
+If the transition period is extended, the decision on the additional UK’s financial contribution to the EU budget will have to be taken by the Joint Committee.
 If there is any controversy, there will be no decision on the extension of the transitional period.

-Transition period is limited in time: It will last from 29 March 2019 to 31 December 2020.
+Transition period is limited in time: It will last from the date the UK leaves the EU to 31 December 2020.
 During the transition period, the UK will lose the right to take part in the EU's decision-making process, but will be able to benefit from the single market, customs union, and other advantages.
 The UK would also have to comply with all EU rules as if it remained an EU member state.
-The Withdrawal Agreement includes a possibility for a one-time extension of the transitional period for one or two years (i.e. until December 31 2021 or 2022).
+The Withdrawal Agreement includes a possibility for a one-time extension of the transitional period for one or two years (i.e. until 31 December 2021 or 2022).

-CJEU jurisdiction: The UK will have to apply the current EU acquis until the end of the transition period; after that the courts of UK shall have due regard of the decisions of the ECJ.
+CJEU jurisdiction: The UK will have to apply the current EU acquis until the end of the transition period; after that, the courts of the UK shall have due regard of the decisions of the ECJ.
 This model is valid in the EEA countries.

 Administrative procedures: for a period of four years after the end of the transition period, the European Commission shall be competent to initiate new administrative procedures against the UK based on the facts, which occurred before the end of transition period.